IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/OWASP-top10theory.md

 - a widely recognized and respected list of the top 10 most critical web application security risks.
 - <img width="256" alt="image" src="https://user-images.githubusercontent.com/40174034/235904458-de7f5b19-326d-4113-9f85-82d2d3cb5dc1.png">

-1. Broken Access Control:
+## 1. Broken Access Control:
 - `Unauthorized information disclosure, modification, or destruction` of all data or performing a business function outside the user's limits.
-- Prevention: Principle of `least privilege, deny by default`, parameter tampering, and avoid modifying API requests.
+- Prevention: Principle of `least privilege, deny by default`, parameter tampering, and avoiding modifying API requests.

-2. Cryptographic Failures:
+## 2. Cryptographic Failures:
 - `Weaknesses in the implementation or use of cryptographic algorithms` and protocols to protect sensitive data eg. data in transit and at rest, passwords, credit card numbers, health records, personal information, and business secrets.

 > Avoid outdated `weak encryption algorithms, such as DES, MD5, SHA1, PKCS number 1 v1.5`